Discover it® Student Cash Back review: Elevated cash back for the go-getter student

 Usually, there will be two to three cash back categories each quarter that fit with each period’s popular expenses.
 For example, you’ll typically earn bonus cash back at drugstores and pharmacies in Q1 (January to March) and at online shopping retailers in Q4 (October to December).
 Discover’s quarterly category calendar is generally reliable from year to year since each year’s categories are announced ahead of time and the categories are pretty similar each year.

-Right now you’ll earn 5 percent back on up to $1,500 in purchases from restaurant and PayPal purchases—perfect for online shopping at the beginning of the fall semester.
+Right now you’ll earn 5 percent back on up to $1,500 in purchases from Amazon and Digital Wallets purchases — perfect for online shopping at the beginning of the fall semester or early holiday shopping.

 Discover cash back 2022 categories